 • Be supportive of Mercy Ships mission and vision, and committed to its core values

-• Alumni required, with experience in Mercy Ships Patient Selection and/or Hospital Admissions preferred.
+• Alumni preferred, with experience in Mercy Ships Patient Selection and/or Hospital Admissions preferred.

 • Registered Nurse with active license in home country minimum two years’ experience following licensure.